 5. Workload & Cost/Time Analysis

 How much work did my team or department handle last month?

 What It Shows: This analysis shows you how many work orders are in each category (e.g. Carpentry, Electrical, etc.), as well as how many are new, completed, percentage completed, and average days open and overdue.
 The cost/time analysis visually breaks down work by categories, labor time, cost and average days open.

 Why It Matters: This type of report is a good way to see how your resources are being used currently.
 From where you’re spending most of your time to how long it takes to complete a specific type of task, this report gives you a nice view of how work is flowing through your department.

 “Having the numbers gives me an edge when presenting my budget for review.
 I’ve seen other departments getting their budget cut or staying the same, while my budget has increased.” -Nathan Nagle, Village of Horseheads, NY

 These types of reports could be the data you need to:

-Check back in over the next two weeks for top reports on energy and event management, and download our reporting guide or reach out to us if you’re interested in improving reporting for your department and organization.
+Check out our top reports for energy and event management and reach out to us if you’re interested in improving reporting for your department and organization.